mouhyemen/ECE7785_Lab2/README.md

-# Lab 2 ECE 7785 - Detect a ball and rotate Turtlebot3
+# Lab 2 ECE 7785 - Detect a ball and orient TurtleBot 3

 The overall goal of the project is to detect the location of a ball and orient TurtleBot 3 to face the ball.
 From an implementation perspective, this lab deals with Robot Operating System (ROS) and OpenCV (Open-source Computer Vision Library).

 OpenCV methods are used for detecting the ball and ROS is used for linking perception stage to actuation stage.
 A ROS package named `ball_follower` is created and within the package 2 ROS nodes are implemented - `find_ball` and `drive_wheel`.
 (The detection script and nodes are implemented in Python)